 The rider on the space cycle moves faster and faster as the student correctly identifies the correct sequence of multiple sound sweeps.
 This exercise improves the speed at which the student identifies and understands rapid, successive changes in sound (listening accuracy), and improves the student’s ability to hold sounds in memory.

 As the space DJ spins the discs on the turntable, students attempt to identify identical sounds.
 This phonological fluency exercise increases in difficulty across three dimensions: synthetic speech emphasis, presentation rate, phoneme discrimination.

 Students follow spoken directions and also listen to descriptions of activities and events displayed in pictures on their screens.
 They then select the picture that correctly illustrates the description.
 This exercise improves skills in listening comprehension, English language conventions, and following directions through a combination of increasingly complex activities.

 Language and reading skills developed by Fast ForWord Literacy:

-- Listening accuracy required to decode and encode words
+- Listening accuracy required to decode words

 - Auditory sequencing